MotoStatz

 Suzuki GSX250R Acceleration Review

-In terms of numbers, you need 3 gear changes to hit the magic 0-60 mph which is achieved in a respectable 8.59 seconds for the GSX250R.
+In terms of numbers, the GSX250R needs three gear changes to reach 0-60 mph, which it does in a respectable 8.59 seconds.

-If you push on, the GSX250R will get the quarter mile done in 16.70 @ 76 mph and onto a top speed of 85.5 mph achieved in a racer tuck and with chin on the tank.
+If you push on, the GSX250R covers the quarter mile in 16.70 seconds at 76 mph and reaches a top speed of 85.5 mph in a full racer tuck with chin on the tank.

-The top speed is actually rev limited to 85.5 mph as we are hitting the rev limiter.
-With slightly longer gearing you might be able to hit a few extra mph.
+The top speed is actually rev-limited to 85.5 mph — we were hitting the limiter.
+Slightly longer gearing could allow a few extra mph.

-Changing gears at the right rpm is key to achieving the best times with the ideal shift point being around the 8-8500 rpm point.
+Changing gears at the right rpm is important for the best times.
+The ideal shift point is around 8,000–8,500 rpm.

-While the GSX250R will happily do highway miles if the traffic is moving faster than legal speeds, be prepared to plan your overtake carefully but even then if traffic is above 80 mph you better stay out of the overtaking lanes.
+While the GSX250R will happily cruise on the highway if traffic is moving at or slightly above legal speeds, you need to plan overtakes carefully.
+If traffic is flowing above 80 mph, it is best to stay out of the overtaking lane.

-As the motorcycle is only 248 cc and has only 21 hp at the wheels, the performance difference between a heavy and a light rider will be quite large.
+Because the motorcycle is only 248 cc and produces just 21 hp at the wheels, the performance difference between a heavy rider and a light rider is significant.

-To achieve similar acceleration times as we have you’d need favourable conditions and a rider weight 80 kg or under.
+To achieve acceleration times similar to those listed, you will need favourable conditions and a rider weight of 80 kg or less.

-If you want a ‘fast’ 250 this is not the bike for you though saying that it is faster to 60 mph than a current entry-level Volkswagen Golf.
+If you want a “fast” 250, this is not the bike for you.
+That said, it is still quicker to 60 mph than a current entry-level Volkswagen Golf.

 Suzuki GSX250R Acceleration